linode/docs/docs/guides/applications/containers/understanding-docker-volumes/index.md

 - '[Use volumes at Docker Docs](https://docs.docker.com/storage/volumes/)'
 - '[Troubleshoot volume errors at Docker Docs](https://docs.docker.com/storage/troubleshooting_volume_errors/)'
 ---
-Docker uses Docker Volumes to create data persistence when working in Docker containers.
-Think of them as an external hard drive to the basic computer system a Docker container will provide.
-The Docker volume will not increase Docker image size, as it's separate from the image itself.
-And, as the Docker volume is stored on the host and independent of a container or image, it can be mounted in different containers as necessary.
+Docker uses Docker Volumes to create data persistence when working in Docker Containers.
+Think of them as an external hard drive to the basic computer system a Docker Container will provide.
+The Docker Volume will not increase Docker Image size, as it's separate from the image itself.
+And, as the Docker Volume is stored on the host and independent of a container or image, it can be mounted in different containers as necessary.

 ## Before You Begin